edudek002/Lucky-Sevens/README.md

 4. The program ends when the user loses all the money, then the Results table is displayed.

+5. Aftr 8 seconds timeout you will have an opportunity to play the game again.

 You can find the game on [Github](https://edudek002.github.io/Lucky-Sevens/)